 Storage: Keep this cake in an airtight container at room temperature for up to a 1 week.
 Alternatively, you can freeze this cake and simply thaw when serving.

 Serving suggestion: You can serve this cake warm or cold.
-It is lovely served on it’s own for morning or afternoon tea, or warm with custard for dessert.
+It is lovely served on it’s own for morning or afternoon tea, or enjoy it warm with my Homemade Custard for dessert.
 Dust with icing sugar or brush with warm apricot jam with a beautiful glazed look.

 Nutrition Information